alexandair/reference-architectures/virtual-machines/single-vm/README.md

 	}
 ```

-The extension building block for a Windows VM is similar tot he Linux one, except that it uses two blocks - one to install IIS, and another one to format the data disks.
+The extension building block for a Windows VM is similar to the Linux one, except that it uses two blocks - one to install IIS, and another one to format the data disks.

 ```json
 	{